nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 This is not part of the actual Solution, but it is useful to have a well-known application running in the cluster, as a known-good target for test commands.
 The example provided here is used by the Solution to demonstrate proper traffic flows.

-Note: If you choose a different Application to test with, `the NGINX health checks provided here will likely NOT work,` and will need to be modified to work correctly.
+Note: If you choose a different Application to test with, `the NGINX configurations and health checks provided here may not work,` and will need to be modified to work correctly.

 - Use the provided Cafe Demo manifests in the docs/cafe-demo folder: